techidaily/site-android-pokemon-go/source/_posts/in-2024-how-pgsharp-save-you-from-ban-while-spoofing-pokemon-go-on-xiaomi-redmi-note-12r-drfone-by-drfone-virtual-android.md

 ![drfone](https://images.wondershare.com/drfone/article/2020/09/PGSharp-ban-spoofing-app-4.png)

-This tool is safe and secure to use, plus it offers a real map interface, and it is difficult for Niantic to catch it.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=EdMRoNAFi0Q6mP7G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zXUt81WsQpI?si=W3DKIAsa2-qbGadJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+This tool is safe and secure to use, plus it offers a real map interface, and it is difficult for Niantic to catch it.

 ## Part 2: How to Avoid Being Banned From Spoofing